vpylro/pime/README.md

 ```
 PIME uses a Phyloseq object as input.
 A description of the phyloseq object and a tutorial on how to create this file in R using OTU tables in many different formats is detailed into the Phyloseq website https://joey711.github.io/phyloseq/

-##Step-by-step example.
+## Step-by-step example.
-The first step in PIME is to define whether the microbial community presents a high relative abundance of taxa with low prevalence, which is defined as noise in PIME analysis.
-This is defined by Random Forests analysis.
+The first step in PIME is to define if the microbial community presents a high relative abundance of taxa with low prevalence, which is considered as noise in PIME analysis.
+This is calculated by Random Forests analysis.
 In this example we run PIME using the restroom dataset (https://doi.org/10.1007%2Fs10482-017-0976-6) against the metadata variable called Environment (a variable with two categories: men’s and women’s restroom).

-The prediction using random forests trees on full dataset.
+Prediction using random forests on full dataset.
 Results in Out of Bag erro rate
 ```{r}
 library(pime)
 data("restroom")